 What will my recovery from a Tummy Tuck be like?

 After Dr. Potter performs your tummy tuck, most patients experience some numbness in the area of their abdomen, which may last as long as a year.
-Any pain or discomfort that follows surgery can be controlled with oral medication.
-If drains are used, they may remain in place for 3 – 7 days until discharge fluids decrease.
-Sutures will be removed in 1 – 2 weeks, however, your bandages may remain a little longer.
+Most pain or discomfort that follows surgery can be controlled with oral medication.
+If drains are used, they may remain in place for 1-3 weeks or until discharge fluids decrease.
+Sutures are usually removed in 1 – 2 weeks, however, your bandages will remain longer.
 A special abdominal support garment is often necessary for several weeks.
 There will be some scarring that will fade significantly over time.
 During your recovery, you must refrain from any strenuous activity or lifting.
 Most patients are back to work within 1 – 3 weeks, depending on the degree of surgery.
 Dr. Potter will decide when you can resume normal activities.

 Results can be quite dramatic, and patients love their slimmer, trimmer figures and flatter abdomens!